jekymin8232/vitalguardai-com/README.md

 **World-class offline XAI is not built through short-term survival.
 It is built through sustained research, stability, and the freedom to pursue a clear vision over many years.**

-**That is why I believe self-reliance is a prerequisite for creating truly world-class offline XAI.**
+**That is why I believe self-reliance is a prerequisite for creating truly world-class offline AI.**